sidhu1310/sih/README.md

 ## Project Description

-**Medicure** is a web-based application that leverages AI, OCR, and cloud APIs to assist users in efficiently managing medical records, prescriptions, and health-related documents.
+**Care Connect** is a web-based application that leverages AI, OCR, and cloud APIs to assist users in efficiently managing medical records, prescriptions, and health-related documents.
 The platform includes **text extraction from images (OCR), secure data storage, speech recognition, AI-based medical diagnosis, bed allocation management, and inventory management.**

 ## Features